ZyVersa Therapeutics' CEO, Ste - GuruFocus.com

 - ZyVersa is advancing a dynamic pipeline of drug candidates with multiple programs built around two proprietary technologies – Cholesterol Efflux Mediator™ VAR 200 for treatment of kidney diseases, and Inflammasome ASC Inhibitor IC 100 for treatment of multiple CNS and other inflammatory diseases

-- Mr. Glover welcomes one-on-one meetings to discuss ZyVersa’s technology, pipeline assets, and key development milestones
+- Mr. Glover welcomes one-on-one meetings with registered investors to discuss ZyVersa’s technology, pipeline assets, and key development milestones

-WESTON, Fla., May 09, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for the treatment of renal and inflammatory diseases with high unmet medical needs, announces that Stephen C. Glover, Co-Founder, Chairman, Chief Executive Officer, and President, will participate in the 2023 BIO International Convention being held June 5 - 8, 2023 in Boston, Massachusetts.
+WESTON, Fla., May 11, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for the treatment of renal and inflammatory diseases with high unmet medical needs, announces that Stephen C. Glover, Co-Founder, Chairman, Chief Executive Officer, and President, will participate in A.G.P.’s Virtual Healthcare Conference being held May 23 - 24, 2023.

-To learn more about ZyVersa and its differentiated product pipeline, please schedule a one-on-one meeting with Mr. Glover through the conference portal.
+To learn more about ZyVersa and its differentiated product pipeline, please schedule a one-on-one meeting with Mr. Glover by contacting an A.G.P. representative or by emailing A.G.P.
+Events at [email protected].

 About ZyVersa Therapeutics, Inc.